 - Organic salsa

-- Add beans to a skillet and heat over medium-low heat.
-Add spices and sea salt.
-Stir until well combined and beans are thoroughly heated.
+Once the quinoa is cooked, add the beans to a nonstick skillet.
+Heat over medium-low heat, add spices and sea salt, and stir until well combined and beans are thoroughly heated.